Gaika (musician)

-Gaika Tavares, better known simply as Gaika, is a British artist and writer from South London.
+Gaika Tavares, better known simply as Gaika, is a British singer, songwriter and rapper from South London.
 His debut album, Basic Volume, was released in July 2018 by Warp Records, who describe the sound as "gothic dancehall and industrial electronics".

 Early life

 Gaika's parents came from Grenada and Jamaica, moving to the UK in the 1960s.
 He was previously a part of Manchester rap crew Murkage.

 Music career

 Following the mixtapes Machine and Security, Gaika released the EP Spaghetto in 2016.
 The Guardian described his music as blending "Caribbean dancehall tradition and London grime but also nod to R&B, trip-hop, grunge and Prince."
 Dazed have described him as "electronic music's answer to Basquiat", while US magazine Interview described the sound as "experimental R&B".
 Gaika has described his sound using the word "Ghettofuturism".

 Gaika's debut album Basic Volume was released in July 2018.
 The Guardian praised the album as "a terrifically impressive and populist debut".
 The album also received positive reviews from the Financial Times, The Independent, Noisey and Music OMH.

 In August 2018, Gaika exhibited System, a collaboration with Boiler Room and Somerset House Studios, "a sculpture which fills the middle portion of the Lancaster Room at Somerset House."
 He told the Evening Standard that "Carnival and sound system culture is about space, and holding space.
 It’s about literally drawing a line in the sand and saying: ‘This is who we are and we’re here to stay.
 You can’t turn us off’."

-On May 2019, Gaika released a mixtape named Heaters 4 The 2 Seaters by Warp Records, and on July 2020 he released the Seguridad EP on Mexican record label N.A.A.F.I.
+In May 2019, Gaika released a mixtape named Heaters 4 the 2 Seaters by Warp Records, and in July 2020 he released the Seguridad EP on Mexican record label N.A.A.F.I.

+In 2020 he collaborated with Liberato and 3D on the song We Come from Napoli, soundtrack of the movie Ultras by Francesco Lettieri.

+In February 2024, his experimental art rock project Pretty Hands with classical composer Paloma León, released the EP Dogtown.
+The duo performed the EP live at Not Crowded, a "contemporary and experimental event series", at Rich Mix in Shoreditch.